 WHAT IS YOUTH ROCK CAMP?

-Youth Rock Camp (previously called Girls Rock Camp is an intensive one-week day camp offered to youth ages 11-18, where campers of all skill levels have the opportunity to learn guitar, bass, drums, vocals, or other instruments.
+Youth Rock Camp (previously called Girls Rock Camp) is an intensive one-week day camp offered to youth ages 10-18, where campers of all skill levels have the opportunity to learn guitar, bass, drums, vocals, or other instruments.
 Campers will also form a band, write an original song, and perform at the final Showcase for friends, family, and fans!

-In addition to all this, campers will have the opportunity to meet other girls, female musicians and mentors, and participate in enrichment activities such as workshops on media literacy or screen-printing.
-GRR! welcomes campers that identify as female, trans, and gender-nonconforming.
+In addition to all this, campers will have the opportunity to meet other girls, trans and nonbinary youth, musicians, and mentors, and participate in enrichment activities such as workshops on media literacy or screen-printing.
+GRR! welcomes campers that identify as female, trans, and gender expansive.

 Check out tons of pictures, videos, and blog entries by our Girls Rock Internship & Training (GRIT) and Volunteer-in-Training (VIT) program participants on our blog!

 Youth Rock Camp 2020: